actoron/jadex/docs/mkdocs-ng/docs/components/components.md

 ```

 <x-hint title="Component Steps and Instance Methods">
 If you schedule a step on a remote component, Jadex will send the step instance to the remote platform, where they are re-instantiated.
-While normal inner classes have access to their surrounding instance, component steps do not!
+While normal inner classes have access to their surrounding instance, component steps **do not**!
 Be sure to only call static methods from inside a component step.
 </x-hint>